afunnydev/tinysociety/content/articles/2018-10-31-tiny-house-laws-in-the-united-stats.md

 * Tiny houses on wheels fall under the definition of a trailer, and can only be placed in an R-6 (Manufactured Home (Mobile) Park) zoning district.
 * [The City of Cody](https://www.cityofcody-wy.gov/DocumentCenter/View/2429/Complete-Document?bidId=) refers to tiny houses on wheels as recreational units (RVs), and they are not permitted to be used as accessory dwelling units (ADUs).

 Tiny houses in Wyoming are rapidly growing in popularity.
 Tiny house rentals are common in this state, particularly in close proximity to outdoor activities and mountain views.
-There will be an increase in the number of cities that include tiny houses in their regulations and codes in the coming years.
+There will be an increase in the number of cities that include tiny houses in their regulations and codes in the coming year.

 **Links:**